HTML5 Placeholder Attribute

 Styling The Placeholder

 Since placeholder has yet to be standardized, styles are applied through vendor-specific prefixes.
-Even though Opera 11 supports the placeholder attribute, it does not offer any way to style it at this time.
-It's a good idea to go ahead and specify at least the color property to normalize the color between browsers.
-Otherwise, a default style will be provided which will vary from browser to browser.
+It's a good idea to go ahead and specify at least the color property to normalize the color between browsers, as the default color varies.

 ::-webkit-input-placeholder { color:#999; }